Be a part of the Trent Lott Community

 Why did you choose PPL as your major and what was the appeal of the Lott program?

-As a senior in high school I got the opportunity to tour the Lott institute.
-I sat in on a class and I still remember what the topic the students were discussing.
+As a senior in high school I got the opportunity to tour the Lott Institute.
+I sat in on a class, and I still remember what the topic the students were discussing.
 A student in the class approached me, introduced himself, and explained to me why he loved Lott.
 I quickly realized from a few conversations that the Lott Institute was a tight knit community that I wanted to be a part of.
 Moreover, I felt Public Policy Leadership was a major that could point me in many different career directions, therefore it was an easy choice to make.

 What are your career aspirations?

 While all the Lott professors have been more than helpful, I feel that my experience in Dr. Vereb's Critical Thinking, Communication, and Public Policy class was extremely beneficial.
-When I finished the class I could tell that I was smarter in a logical sense.
+When I finished the class, I could tell that I was smarter in a logical sense.
 He does a great job of helping you approach policy issues, which is foundational for much of what we do in Public Policy Leadership.

 What is a particularly meaningful way you have engaged in a community either on or off campus?

-Q&A with Elsa
+Q&A with Audrey

 Why did you choose PPL as your major and what was the appeal of the Lott program?